opentok/opentok-android-sdk-samples/Multiparty-Constraint-Layout/README.md

 # Multiparty Constraint Layout

-This sample shows a simple multiparty app which uses basic layouts to display the different video views of the participants.
+This app shows how to use basic layouts to display the different video views of the participants.

-> Note: If you aren't familiar with setting up a basic video chat application, you should do that first.
-Check out the [Basic-Video-Chat](../Basic-Video-Chat) project and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).

-When building a complex app, there is a better option in order to lay out the views: the relatively new `ViewGroup` called `ConstraintLayout`.
+When building a complex app, there is a better option in order to layout the views - `ConstraintLayout`.
 Using this layout has several benefits.
 One  is that you can use a single layout to specify all the view positions instead of having to nest several different layouts.

 To use this sample application, [add the ConstraintLayout](https://developer.android.com/training/constraint-layout/index.html#add-constraintlayout-to-your-project) dependency.
-See [these instructions].

 ## Using Constraint Layout to display the views